The runner-up image for the Skyscapes category of the 2016 Insight Astronomy Photographer of the Year competition.

 The Skyscapes category is for landscape and cityscape images of twilight and the night sky featuring the Milky Way, star trails, meteor showers, comets, conjuctions, constellation rises, halos and noctilucent clouds alongside elements of earthly scenery.

-Runner-up of the Insight Astronomy Photographer of the Year 2015 Skyscapes category
+Runner-up in the Insight Astronomy Photographer of the Year 2016 Skyscapes category

 Insight Astronomy Photographer of the Year competition

 The Insight Astronomy Photographer of the Year competition, sponsored by Insight Investment, is an annual global search for the most beautiful and spectacular visions of the cosmos by amateur and professional astrophotographers.
 The winning images are showcased in a stunning exhibition at the Royal Observatory Greenwich.